patrickfrey/mewa/doc/glossary.md

 Polish name for seagull.
 It's difficult to find short memorizable names.
 I got stuck to names of birds in the polish language without non ASCII characters.

 ## Type System
-A set of term rewrite rules to reduce structures of types to types and in this process construct a program that represents this structure.
+A set of term rewrite rules to build structures of types and to reduce them to types and in this process construct a program that represents the entire structure defined in the program source.

+## Type
+Any item addressable in a program is a **type**.
+In _Mewa_ types are represented by an unsigned integer number.
+Types are also used to decribe the context of definitions inside a structure.
+Every type is defined with a context type.
+The reserved value of 0 is used as context type for free definitions.

+## Reduction
+### In the context of the type system
+A rule to derive a **type** from another with a description how to construct the target type from the source type attached.
+### In the context of the parser
+A state transition occurring after the last item of a production has been parsed, replacing the right side of the production with the left side on the parser stack.

 ## Scope
-Pair of integer numbers (represented as integer numbers) that define an area the first number defines the start of the scope and the second number defines one number after the last step that belongs to the scope.
+Pair of integer numbers that address a subtree of the AST.
+The first number defines the start of the scope and the second number defines one number after the last step that belongs to the scope.
 The scope defines the validity of a definition in the language defined.
 A definition is valid if the scope includes the scope step of the instruction that queries the definition.

 ### Example
 1. Item 'ABC' defined in scope [1,123]